-Initially drawn to the natural light and the view, Hopp jumped into the project right away, starting with the bedroom.
-Almost immediately, she was confronted with strict boundaries: “As much as I’m all about layering styles, this place is so modern and minimalist that there was a line I couldn’t cross in terms of how vintage or kitschy I could get,” explains Hopp.
+Initially drawn to the natural light and view, Hopp jumped into the project right away, starting with the bedroom.
+Almost immediately, she was confronted with strict boundaries.
+“As much as I’m all about layering styles, the apartment is so modern and minimalist that there was a line I couldn’t cross in terms of how vintage or kitschy I could get,” explains Hopp.

 What followed was a lesson in compromise.
 Hopp, whose personal style is somewhere between Scandinavian and Palm Springs mid-century (“I know they’re polar opposites, but the middle of that Venn diagram, that’s where I live”), worked to blend that with her boyfriend’s more traditional mid-century style (“He would be happy to live on the set of Mad Men”).
 The apartment is an ode to mid-century with a few bohemian, eclectic accents.
 It’s all about balance.

-Take for example the bed: It’s upholstered with an abstract print that suits Hopp’s style but features a sleek, square silhouette that is more aesthetically pleasing for her boyfriend.
+Take, for example, the bed: It’s upholstered with an abstract print that suits Hopp’s style but features a sleek, square silhouette that is more aesthetically pleasing to her boyfriend.
 The overarching blue color palette is a happy medium between the bright colors he loves and the more neutral, feminine tones she loves.
 And both of them brought in a couple of no-veto pieces (for Hopp, a dresser; for her boyfriend, a sofa) but started new with everything else so they were equally involved in the decision-making.

-A mix of big-box retailer finds from places like Article, Blu Dot, and even Target and unique pieces (Hopp is a big flea market fan and an avid thrifter), the apartment strikes balance in another way by blending old and new in addition to personal styles.
-Personal touches, like a bone-inlay table and large-scale artwork from India, round out the space.
+A mix of big-box retailer finds from places like Article, Blu Dot, and even Target and unique pieces (Hopp is a big flea market fan and an avid thrifter), the apartment strikes a balance in another way by blending old and new in addition to personal styles.
+Little touches, like a bone-inlaid table and large-scale artwork from India, round out the space.

 “I didn’t want to do just a bunch of glass and chrome and acrylic furniture,” says Hopp of dealing with her new home’s more contemporary vibe.
 “I wanted to use comfier, richer, more substantial pieces that were more my style without defeating the purpose of the clear view.”

-It turns out that there are perks to a more modern space, anyway: The floor-to-ceiling windows allow for a steady stream of light and make something like matte black walls feel actually doable.
-“I’ve been wanting a black bedroom for a very long time but have not had a space where that would be remotely appropriate,” says Hopp of a bucket-list design item.
+It turns out that there are perks to a more modern space anyway: The floor-to-ceiling windows allow for a steady stream of light and make something like matte black walls feel doable.
+“I’ve been wanting a black bedroom for a very long time but have not had a space where that would be remotely appropriate,” says Hopp of a bucket-list design feature.

 Read on for Hopp’s tips on decorating an apartment with your S.O., adding personality to a rental, and dealing with a smaller space.